-In the ordinary course of business, the Company has ceded retrocession agreements with other insurance companies to limit potential losses and reduce exposure arising from larger risks.
+In the ordinary course of business, the Company has ceded retrocession agreements with affiliates and other insurance companies to limit potential losses and reduce exposure arising from larger risks.
 The ceding of risk does not discharge the Company from its primary obligations to retrocedents.
 To the extent that the retrocessionaires become unable to meet their obligations under reinsurance contracts, the Company remains contingently liable.
-Each retrocessionaire is reviewed to evaluate its financial stability before entering into each reinsurance contract and throughout the period that the reinsurance contract is in place.
+Each retrocessionaire is reviewed to evaluate its financial stability before entering into each retrocession contract and throughout the period that the reinsurance contract is in place.

 As part of its risk management process, the Company routinely evaluates its retrocession programs and may change retention limits, retrocessionaires, or other features at any time.
-The Company along with its affiliate, PLIC, manage retention across all affiliated entities on a group basis.
+Retention is managed across all affiliated entities on a group basis.

-The Company utilizes reinsurance accounting for ceded retrocession and assumed reinsurance transactions when risk transfer provisions have been met.
+The Company utilizes reinsurance accounting for ceded and assumed transactions when risk transfer provisions have been met.
 To meet risk transfer requirements, a reinsurance contract must include insurance risk, consisting of both underwriting and timing risk, and a reasonable possibility of a significant loss to the reinsurer.

 Reinsurance premiums ceded and reinsurance recoveries on benefits and claims incurred are deductible from their respective revenue, benefit and expense accounts.
+Prepaid reinsurance premiums, included in other assets, are premiums that are paid in advance for future coverage.
 Amounts receivable and payable to reinsurers are offset for account settlement purposes for contracts where the right of offset exists, with net reinsurance receivables included in other assets and net reinsurance payables included in other liabilities.
 Reinsurance receivables and payables may include balances due from reinsurance companies paid and unpaid losses.
 Reinsurance terminations and recapture gains are recorded in other income.